Loreto: The Baja Town Most Travelers Fly Past on the Way to Los Cabos

 Getting There and Getting Around

-Loreto International Airport (LTO) has direct US flights from Los Angeles (Alaska Airlines), Phoenix (American), Dallas (American), and Houston (United) — check current seasonal schedules as routes vary.
+Loreto International Airport (LTO) has direct US flights from Los Angeles (Alaska Airlines), Phoenix and Dallas (American), and Houston (United) — check current seasonal schedules as routes vary.
 The airport is 5 km south of the town center; taxis are the only transport option.

 Where to Stay

 Loreto has no large resort hotels and no all-inclusives.
-The accommodation is small hotels, guesthouses, and a handful of boutique properties in the $60–150 USD/night range.
-The best options are within walking distance of the mission plaza and the malecon.
-The Hotel Junipero on the main plaza is the historic standard — it has been operating since the 1970s and the location is unbeatable.
-Several newer boutique options exist within a few blocks; read recent reviews as quality varies.
+Small hotels, guesthouses, and boutique properties in the $60–150 USD/night range — all within walking distance of the mission plaza and the malecon.
+The Hotel Junipero on the main plaza is the historic standard; several newer boutique options exist within a few blocks.
+Book ahead for January through March whale season — the room inventory is small and fills during this period.

 Frequently Asked Questions